nikol-figalova/HuFa_Ulm_EEG/README.md

 ### Citation
 If you use the resources or code from this repository, please cite it as follows:<br />
 Figalova, N. (2024).
-HuFa_Ulm_EEG: Materials for EEG Experiments in Driving Simulator.
+EEG in HuFa Driving Simulator: Recommendations & Resources.
 GitHub. https://github.com/yourusername/HuFa_Ulm_EEG